django/channels/docs/topics/testing.rst

         response = await communicator.get_response()
         assert response["body"] == b"test response"
         assert response["status"] == 200

-If you have normal Django views, you can continue to test those with the standard Django test tools and client.
-You only need the async setup for code that's written as consumers.

 There's a few variants of the Communicator - a plain one for generic usage, and one each for HTTP and WebSockets specifically that have shortcut methods,